VET IN SCHOOLS (VETIS)

 - Access up to date learning and assessment materials

-- Dedicated Civil Safety VET Coordinator for mentoring and support
+- Provide a dedicated Civil Safety VET Coordinator for mentoring and support

 - In-service training day for the school VET teacher